laravel/docs/seeding.md

 <a name="calling-additional-seeders"></a>
 ### Calling Additional Seeders

 Within the `DatabaseSeeder` class, you may use the `call` method to execute additional seed classes.
 Using the `call` method allows you to break up your database seeding into multiple files so that no single seeder class becomes overwhelmingly large.
-Simply pass the name of the seeder class you wish to run:
+Pass the name of the seeder class you wish to run:

     /**
      * Run the database seeds.